Smanar/Domoticz-deCONZ/README.md

 To solve them, no need to reboot, just restart the plugin, it ynchronise at every start.
 To restart plugin : Tab "Harware" > select the hardware "deCONZ" then clic "Update"

+#Versions
+- 15/01/19 : First official version, The Xiaomi cube now use custom sensor for Rotation, it send now numeric value, so you can use it to vary a light or a volume speaker.